 Although their business landscape is changing, the manufacturing sector lags behind others in increasing their security budgets to protect new hybrid IT infrastructure.
 The manufacturing sector’s budgets have largely been static, but the PWC 2018 Global State of Information Security Survey found that 60% of respondents in the industrial vertical noted spending increases for cloud governance, risk and compliance.

 IT teams are looking for an agile security solution to respond to these new business trends.
-The manufacturing industry faces cyber risk at every level of production and requires a security solution that can guarantee complete visibility and control along the entire production system.
+The manufacturing industry faces cyber risk at every level of production and requires a security solution that can guarantee complete visibility and control along the entire production system, while reducing complexity and streamlining processes.